20 Apr 2015

 30 Oct 2014

 India sustains nearly 17 per cent of the world's population but is endowed with just four per cent of global water resources.
 About 50 per cent of annual precipitation is received in just about 15 days in a year, which is not being brought to productive use due to limited storage capacity of 36 per cent of utilizable resources (252 BCM out of 690 BCM).
 Leakage and inefficiencies in the water supply system waste nearly 50 per cent of usable water.
 The ground water level is declining at the rate of 10 cm per year.
 Over 70 per cent of surface water and ground water resources are contaminated.
+All this is leading towards a water scarce situation in many parts of the country.

 09 Oct 2014

 Urban India has grown at an unprecedented rate in the last two decades.
 The level of urbanization increased from 25 per cent in 1991 to 31 per cent in 2011 with a total urban population of 377 million in 2011.
 A conservative estimate of India's population growth shows that it is expected to reach about 1.5 billion by 2031, of which the urban population is estimated to be about 600 million, i.e., about 40 per cent1.
+The contribution of urban areas to the national GDP is expected to increase from about 60 per cent in 2009-10 to about 75 per cent in 20302 indicating the continued trends in terms of cities being the engines for economic growth of the country.

 14 Sep 2014

 Around 160 million households in India rely on traditional biomass - firewood, cattle dung, and crop residues as cooking fuel.
 When biomass is burnt in traditional inefficient cookstoves it emits smoke that has significant health and climate impacts resulting in 10 lakh premature deaths per year.
 Efforts to replace inefficient traditional cookstoves with cleaner, more efficient improved biomass cookstoves have been in process across the country for several years now, primarily driven by grassroots institutions and government technical institutes.
+One of the biggest hurdles inhibiting the uptake of improved (biomass) cookstoves (hereafter referred to as ICs) is price.